EliAndrewC/l7r/setting/l7r.md

 ### Bayushi Tangen

-Bayushi Tangen was a warrior-poet who was alive during the return of the Unicorn clan.
+Bayushi Tangen was a warrior-poet who was alive during the return of the Unicorn Clan.
 The Emperor famously asked Tangen to write a treatise on treachery, duplicity and espionage.
-Tangen called this book "Lies" and this book is said to best capture the philosophy of the Scorpion clan.
+Tangen called this book "Lies" and this book is said to best capture the philosophy of the Scorpion Clan.
 A representative quote from "Lies":

 > Akodo speaks eloquently of the virtue of honesty.
 "No harm can come of the truth," he says, "and a lie kills someone in the world."
 If a lie were to save the Emperor and the truth doom him, I would ask the Lion what he might choose.
 A lie does indeed kill someone in the world, but what if it saved the Emperor?
 Who would not give his life for the Son of Heaven?
 If Lord Akodo is unwilling to do so, I certainly shall take his place.